BCITSA Student Services | SE2-2nd Floor, BCIT Burnaby Campus | Monday through Friday 8:00 am – 3:00 pm

 Here to help, even when we’re not!

-5. Our regular hours of operation are 8 a.m. to 4 p.m., Monday to Friday.
+Our regular hours for appointments are Monday to Friday, 8 a.m. to 4 p.m.
+We look forward to connecting with you.

 Whether you need an in-person appointment on campus, or would rather meet virtually we can meet you there.